telerik/fiddler-everywhere-docs/modify-and-filter-traffic/filter-traffic.md

 ---
-title: Filtering Traffic
+title: Filter Traffic
-description: "Learn how to filter the captured traffic to minimize the output in Live Traffic when working with the Fiddler Everywhere application."
+description: "Learn how to filter the captured HTTPS traffic to minimize the output in Live Traffic when working with the Fiddler Everywhere application."
 slug: how-to-filter-traffic
 publish: true
 position: 40